bolorundurowb/dotnet-credentials-in-url-parser/README.md

 ## Contributing

-Feel free to make requests and to open P=pull requests with fixes and updates.
+Feel free to make requests and to open pull requests with fixes and updates.